-We’ll show you how the two approaches that PPC professionals use to split test their ads, and how to know when you’ve found a winning ad.
+We’ll show you two proven split-testing approaches that PPC professionals use and how to pick a true winner using meaningful metrics, not just clicks.

 Navigating Your Ads Account